Yichuan0712/11785-TCR/README.md

 ## Running the Project

 The project operates in three primary modes: `train`, `extract`, and `predict`.
 Below are detailed instructions for each step, including how to incorporate your own data.
+If you want to run it on Colab, please refer to `./colab/11785_project_runner.ipynb`

 ### Step 1: Train the ESM-2 Model with Projection Head